Chemical Peel Reviews

 It is very common to combine a chemical peel with another procedure.
-BOTOX, an injectable filler, and Microdermabrasion are all procedures that provide effective results when combined with a peel.
+A wrinkle relaxer, an injectable filler, and Microdermabrasion are all procedures that provide effective results when combined with a peel.

 How to Choose?

 There are many alternatives to consider.
 Individuals looking to reduce fine lines, blotchiness and other mild skin conditions may benefit from a chemical peel, which removes dead skin cells and accelerates the generation of new skin.
-If deep wrinkles are the issue, a Phenol peel may help, but patients may also want to consider another treatment such as BOTOX or Dysport.
+If deep wrinkles are the issue, a Phenol peel may help, but patients may also want to consider another treatment such as a wrinkle relaxer or injectable filler.